gtri/upstage/docs/source/user_guide/how_tos/geography.rst

 While the storage and instantiation of geographic objects is mostly within your control, the main caveat is that a ``GeodeticLocation`` requires the stage to exist.
 This means that you can only create a ``GeodeticLocation`` within an ``EnvironmentContext``.

-To store data in an easily passable format, UPSTAGE has a :py:class:`~upstage.data_types.GeodeticLocationData` class.
+To store data in an easily passable format, UPSTAGE has a :py:class:`~upstage_des.data_types.GeodeticLocationData` class.

 This class instantiates with the same inputs as the ``GeodeticLocation``, and has a single method: ``make_location()``.
 That method generates the ``GeodeticLocation``, letting you pass around the data object until you're ready for it inside an environment context.